23 August 2019

-This course will cover: methods of sample selection; creation of analysis weights that adjust for nonresponse and undercoverage; and analysis of complex survey data.
+This course will cover: methods of sample selection; calculation of weights that adjust for nonresponse and undercoverage; and analysis of complex survey data.
+We will also discuss analysis of nonprobability surveys.
 The emphasis of the course is more applied than theoretical, but students are expected to be comfortable with statistics and to have some experience with data analysis.
 For each topic, students will do exercises in Stata that apply the techniques learned in the lectures.
+Students will get the most out of the class if they have prior experience with Stata.

-- are conducting their own survey or are analyzing survey data.
+- they are conducting their own survey or are analyzing survey data.

-- Basic understanding of survey methodology (this could be gained in the course "Introduction to Survey Design" in week 1);
+- basic understanding of survey methodology (this could be gained in the course “Introduction to Survey Design” in the first week);

-- Experience in handling survey data is helpful.
+- experience in handling survey data is helpful but not necessary.

 - know how to create probability weights, and have experience with several methods for adjusting such weights for nonresponse and undercoverage;